Commenting

 Text for comments label: If you wish to use a label other than “Comments,” you may enter the text here.
 If the field is empty, the section on the page will simply be called "Comments."

-Allow public commenting: Check this box to allow anyone, including non-registered users, to make comments.
+Allow public commenting?: Check this box to allow anyone, including non-registered users, to make comments.

 User roles that can moderate comments: Select at least one user role to moderate comments.
 The list will include all possible user roles, from admin to guest.

 User roles that can comment: Select the user roles that can leave comments.
 The list will inlcude all possible user roles, from admin to guest, including all roles added by other plugins.
+You must select at least one of these options for the plugin to work, unless you have checked the "Allow public commenting" box above.

 User roles that require moderation before publishing: Select the user roles that will require moderation before publication.
 If that role is selected as one that can moderate comments, the moderation permissions will override this setting.

-User roles that can view comments This selection restricts the visibility of comments to designated roles.
+User roles that can view comments: This selection restricts the visibility of comments to designated roles.

 WordPress API key for Akismet: If you are allowing public, unmoderated commenting and you have a WordPress account, you can use your Akismet API key for spam management.
 You may use a key you are currently implementing on a blog or another site that collects public feedback, provided that that key is not site-specific in the key settings on the Akismet site.
 In addition to Akistmet, you may want to set up reCAPTCHA for your Omeka site, found in the Security Settings.

-New comment notification emails: Use this field to enter the emails to which a notification of new comments should be sent.
+New Comment Notification Emails: Use this field to enter the email(s) to which a notification of each new comment should be sent.
 Enter one email per line.

 On most themes, the fields for leaving a comment will appear below item metadata.